kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 ## Overview

 Reservation station is used to store instruction which wait for their operands to be ready.
-When instruction is ready it should be waked up, by wakeup logic and dispatched to correct FU.
+When instruction is ready it should be waked up by wakeup logic and dispatched to correct FU.

 ## Internal data